📜 Swiss Army Knife History & 91mm Model Evolution

 📜1951–1957 · Modern tools expansion

-Major functional leap in civilian models.
+Major functional leap with new tools and diversified civilian configurations

 🥫🍺🐟➕⚙️